a-milosavljevic/imagelytics/README.md

 # Imagelytics Suite: Deep Learning-Powered Image Classification for Bioassessment in Desktop and Web Environments

+The Imagelytics Suite consists of the desktop and web applications, so as the training scripts used to produce models for these applications.

 ## Repository structure
 The repository consists of three folders:
 1) The <code>[app](app)</code> folder contains the source code for the Imagelytic desktop application.
 It is an independent project that should have a separate virtual environment.
 For more details please check <code>[app/README.md](app/README.md)</code>.